Flink architecture¶

 Fault Tolerance¶

-Two major Flink features to support fault tolerance are checkpoints and savepoints.
+The two major Flink features to support fault tolerance are the checkpoints and savepoints.

 Checkpointing¶

-Checkpoints are created automatically and periodically by Flink.
+Checkpoints are snapshots of the input data stream, capturing the state of each operator at a specific point in time.
+They are created automatically and periodically by Flink.
 The saved states are used to recover from failures, and checkpoints are optimized for quick recovery.

 As part of the checkpointing process, Flink saves the 'offset read commit' information of the append log, so in case of a failure, Flink recovers a stateful streaming application by restoring its state from a previous checkpoint and resetting the read position on the append log.